bitwarden/contributing-docs/docs/architecture/mobile-clients/ios/push-notification-troubleshooting.md

 ## Triggering a Push Notification

-The easiest way to trigger a push notification is to be logged in on both the app and a web vault, and to make a change in the web vault.
+The easiest way to trigger a push notification is to be logged in on both the app and a web vault, and to create, edit, or delete a cipher in the web vault.
 The server should send a push notification to the device, and the app should update to reflect the changes—adding or deleting an item is the most obvious.

 ## Console